+'''

+Arbitrary ABCD molecule

+A

-Arbitrary ABCD molecule A B 1 AB C 1 AC 2 CAB D 3 CD 2 DCB 1 TAU
+B 1 AB

+C 1 AC 2 CAB

+D 3 CD 2 DCB 1 TAU

+'''

 The first line in the Z matrix contains the atomic symbol of one of the atoms, say A. The second line specifies the position of a second atom, say B, relative to the first atom.
 Suppose that B is a distance AB from A. The second line then contains the atomic symbol B, followed by the number 1 (A is atom number 1), and a parameter label, AB, ("B 1 AB").
 For the specification of the third atom, a distance and an angle are needed.
 We may use the distance between atoms A and C and the angle CAB, or we may use the distance between atoms B and C and the angle CBA.
 In the first case the third line would have the form "C 1 AC 2 CAB", while in the second case it would have the form "C 2 BC 1 CBA".
 Finally, there is a line specifying the position of D relative to the other atoms.
 This line must contain a distance, a bond angle, and a dihedral angle and could have the form "D 3 CD 2 DCB 1 TAU", with TAU being the angle between the BCD and ABC planes.
-More formally, in the plane perpendicular to the B \leftrightarrow C axis, TAU is the angle needed to rotate the projection of the B \rightarrow C vector into the projection of the B \rightarrow A vector.
-Clockwise is defined to be positive, and values must range from -180° to 180°.

 For a system with more than four atoms, the fifth and subsequent lines follow the same pattern as the fourth line of the example given above (i.e., they also contain a length, angle, and dihedral angle and the numbers of three previously specified centers).
-It should be emphasized that this is a minimal description that would work for molecules such as NH_3 and H_2O_2 but would not work for C_2H_2 .
+It should be emphasized that this is a somewhat simplified description that would work for a tetraatomic molecule such as hydrogen peroxide but would not be satisfactory for acetylene.
 The latter requires "dummy" atoms.
 These and several other tips for forming Z matrices are discussed below.